luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 E. AWS Service Catalog

-227. A company needs to migrate a PostgreSQL database from on-premises to Amazon RDS.
+## 227. A company needs to migrate a PostgreSQL database from on-premises to Amazon RDS.
 Which AWS service or tool should the company use to meet this requirement?

 A. Cloud Adoption Readiness Tool

 B. AWS Migration Hub

-(X)C. AWS Database Migration Service (AWS DMS)
+**C. AWS Database Migration Service (AWS DMS)**

 D. AWS Application Migration Service

-228. Which cloud concept is demonstrated by using AWS Compute Optimizer?
+## 228. Which cloud concept is demonstrated by using AWS Compute Optimizer?

 A. Security validation

-(X)B. Rightsizing
+**B. Rightsizing**

 C. Elasticity

 D. Global reach

-229. A company hosts a large amount of data in AWS.
+## 229. A company hosts a large amount of data in AWS.
 The company wants to identify if any of the data should be considered sensitive.
 Which AWS service will meet the requirement?

 A. Amazon Inspector

-(X)B. Amazon Macie
+**B. Amazon Macie**

 C. AWS Identity and Access Management (IAM)

 D. Amazon CloudWatch

-230. A user has a stateful workload that will run on Amazon EC2 for the next 3 years.
+## 230. A user has a stateful workload that will run on Amazon EC2 for the next 3 years.
 What is the MOST cost-effective pricing model for this workload?

 A. On-Demand Instances

-()B. Reserved Instances
+**B. Reserved Instances**

 C. Dedicated Instances

 D. Spot Instances

-231. Who enables encryption of data at rest for Amazon Elastic Block Store (Amazon EBS)?
+## 231. Who enables encryption of data at rest for Amazon Elastic Block Store (Amazon EBS)?

 A. AWS Support

-(X)B. AWS customers
+**B. AWS customers**

 C. AWS Key Management Service (AWS KMS)

 D. AWS Trusted Advisor

-232. What can a user accomplish using AWS CloudTrail?
+## 232. What can a user accomplish using AWS CloudTrail?

 A. Generate an IAM user credentials report.

-(X)B. Record API calls made to AWS services.
+**B. Record API calls made to AWS services.**

 C. Assess the compliance of AWS resource configurations with policies and guidelines.

 D. Ensure that Amazon EC2 instances are patched with the latest security updates.

-233. A company is planning to host its workloads on AWS.
+## 233. A company is planning to host its workloads on AWS.
 Which AWS service requires the company to update and patch the guest operating system?

 A. Amazon DynamoDB

 B. Amazon S3

-(X)C. Amazon EC2
+**C. Amazon EC2**

 D. Amazon Aurora

-234. Which AWS service or feature will search for and identify AWS resources that are shared externally?
+## 234. Which AWS service or feature will search for and identify AWS resources that are shared externally?

 A. Amazon OpenSearch Service

 B. AWS Control Tower

-(X)C. AWS IAM Access Analyzer
+**C. AWS IAM Access Analyzer**

 D. AWS Fargate

-235. A company is migrating its workloads to the AWS Cloud.
+## 235. A company is migrating its workloads to the AWS Cloud.
 The company must retain full control of patch management for the guest operating systems that host its applications.
 Which AWS service should the company use to meet these requirements?

 A. Amazon DynamoDB

-(X)B. Amazon EC2
+**B. Amazon EC2**

 C. AWS Lambda

 D. Amazon RDS

-236. At what support level do users receive access to a support concierge?
+## 236. At what support level do users receive access to a support concierge?

 A. Basic Support

 B. Developer Support

 C. Business Support

-(X)D. Enterprise Support
+**D. Enterprise Support**

-237. Which AWS service can a company use to visually design and build serverless applications?
+## 237. Which AWS service can a company use to visually design and build serverless applications?

 A. AWS Lambda

 B. AWS Batch

-(X)C. AWS Application Composer
+**C. AWS Application Composer**

 D. AWS App Runner

-238. A company wants to migrate to AWS and use the same security software it uses on premises.
+## 238. A company wants to migrate to AWS and use the same security software it uses on premises.
 The security software vendor offers its security software as a service on AWS.
 Where can the company purchase the security solution?

 A. AWS Partner Solutions Finder

 B. AWS Support Center

 C. AWS Management Console

-(X)D. AWS Marketplace
+**D. AWS Marketplace**

 239. A company has deployed an Amazon EC2 instance.
 Which option is an AWS responsibility under the AWS shared responsibility model?